-The income categories in which certain racial or ethnic groups face a disproportionately greater need in combatting severe housing problems are as follows:
+The income categories in which certain groups face a disproportionately greater need in combatting severe housing problems are as follows:

 According to 2017-2021 CHAS data, there were approximately 24,350 households within the extremely low-income category in Raleigh.
 Of these households, 17,870 (73.4%) experienced one or more of the four severe housing problems.
-Among racial and ethnic groups, there is no disproportionately greater need with respect to severe housing problems.
+There is no disproportionately greater need with respect to severe housing problems.

 There was a total of 24,289 households in Raleigh categorized as very low-income.
 Among these households, 6,350 (26.1%) experienced at least one of the four severe housing problems.
-Among racial and ethnic groups, there is no disproportionately greater need with respect to severe housing problems.
+There is no disproportionately greater need with respect to severe housing problems.

 A total of 31,550 households in Raleigh were categorized as low income.
 Of these households, 1,880 (5.6%) experienced one or more of the four severe housing problems.
-There is no disproportionately greater need among the racial and ethnic groups; however, Hispanic households had the highest percentage, with 11.7% facing at least one severe housing problem.
+There is no disproportionately greater need among groups; however, Hispanic households had the highest percentage, with 11.7% facing at least one severe housing problem.

 There was a total of 20,930 moderate income households in Raleigh.
 Among these households, 560 (2.7%) reported experiencing at least one of the four housing problems.
-There is no disproportionately greater need among the racial and ethnic groups; however, Hispanic households had the highest percentage, with 7.6% experiencing at least one severe housing problem.
+There is no disproportionately greater need among groups; however, Hispanic households had the highest percentage, with 7.6% experiencing at least one severe housing problem.